Buick Lacrosse Insurance Rates

 To start comparing Buick LaCrosse insurance rates, use our free tool above.

-Includes $500 policy deductibles, bodily injury liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Prices are averaged for all 50 states and Lacrosse trim levels.
+Prices include $500 physical damage deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
+Rates include averaging for all 50 states and Lacrosse models.

-Where you live can make a big difference on the price of insurance.
-More rural locations are shown to have fewer physical damage claims than congested cities.
+Your location has a significant impact on the price of auto insurance.
+Rural locations are statistically proven to have fewer physical damage claims than congested cities.
+The graphic below illustrates the effect of geographic area on auto insurance prices.

 Use the form below to get customized rates for your location.